-The GOSAT-1 SRFP retrieval (CO2\GOS\SRFP product) has been extensively validated and offers an excellent opportunity for comparison.
-As the GOSAT-1 product reports both bias corrected and non-bias corrected values we will compare both the bias corrected and non-bias corrected GOSAT-2 values.
-The period covered is February 2019 - August 2019 as for GOSAT-1 only the period up to August 2019 is available.
-We split the GOSAT-2 observations into glint and non-glint ("land") sets and compare them separately.
-As both satellites observe at similar overpass times, we will co-locate the GOSAT and GOSAT-2 footprints spatially by classing them into 2°x2° boxes and temporally by matching the overpasses by day.
+The GOSAT-1 SRFP product (CO2_GOS_SRFP) has been extensively validated and offers an excellent opportunity for comparison.
+As the GOSAT-1 product reports both bias corrected and uncorrected values we compare both with the corresponding values from GOSAT-2.
+The period covered for the comparison is Feb.
+2019 - May 2020, which will be extended in the next version of the document.
+We split the comparison for normal and sun-glint modes.

+As both satellites observe at similar overpass times, we collocate GOSAT-1 and GOSAT-2 footprints spatially by classing them into 2°x2° boxes and temporally by matching the overpasses by day.
 All groupings are then averaged to create daily averaged 2°x2° values.
 Any GOSAT-2 grouping that does not have a corresponding match for GOSAT-1 is discarded.

 At the time of writing there were not enough TCCON sites with data for validation of the Glint observations.
-The GOSAT-2 glint observations have therefor been validated and bias corrected using the GOSAT-1 bias corrected product (CO2\GOS\SRFP).
+The GOSAT-2 glint observations have therefor been validated and bias corrected using the GOSAT-1 bias corrected product (CO2_GOS_SRFP).
 Observations are matched more closely by only comparing the individual footprints that match closest within 0.5 degrees for each day, which is typically within the hour.